Personal protective equipment: Terrorism & first responders

 As an example, the NIJ realizes that police officers must be able to carrying their equipment with them into the field.
 Street cops, or first responder law enforcement personnel, have a limited amount of space in their vehicle and even a more limited ability to carry equipment on their person.
 With traffic stops, Terry stops and radio calls, we are in and out of the car all day.
 You carry what you are most likely to need, not what you might need for every exotic situation.

 Police officers assigned to special details like a tactical response team are somewhat different.
 Often they carry additional equipment for those special call-out situations.
 Moreover, many departments, large and small, have other vehicles stocked with equipment to handle a myriad of tactical situations.
-As we know, however, tactical teams are most often deployed after the incident has been somewhat stabilized or contained by the first responder.
-So we have a paradox, the person most likely to be the first person on scene, the street cop, is the person with the least amount of equipment.

 Along with the obvious space restrictions on carrying equipment there are serious issues regarding training and proficiency.
 The first responder is the law enforcement generalist; the person responsible to know enough about everything to handle anything.
 But, you can only know and recall so much.

 Indeed, we all have experienced the phenomenon of perishable skills.
 You are good at what you do day in and day out, traffic stops, Terry stops and radio calls.
 But, even with fairly standard equipment, like the firearm, baton and handcuffs, the skills of many police officers tend to degrade.
 Realizing this fact, the NIJ has a second requirement for less-lethal control device – ease of training and use.